cltk/cltk/docs/advanced-model-configuration.md

 This page shows how to use the `CLTKConfig` model to configure `NLP()` beyond the basic constructor arguments.
 A `CLTKConfig` instance can be passed to `NLP(cltk_config=...)`, and its values override any other arguments.

+For customizing prompts used by GenAI processes (without forking), see [Advanced Prompting](advanced-prompting.md).

 ## General pattern

 ```python